CyberWendy123/alien/README.md

 Pygame does not work for the homebrew version of Python3; must download from the original python site.
 Little bugs due to spelling situations (easy fix)
 Currently:
-self.font = pygame.font.SysFont(None, 15) - freeze the game
+self.font = pygame.font.SysFont(None, 15) - freezes the game

 Based on the alien project from Python Crash Course BK